awanishyadav967/cyclonespeed-prediction/README.md

 You can try out the live demo of the project [here](https://awanishyadav967-cyclonespeed-prediction-main-ph86ib.streamlit.app/).

 # note
-app may went to sleep mode ,click-YES,get this app back up (it will take few second to open)
+App may went to sleep mode ,click-"Yes,get this app back" (it will take few second to open)